Congratulations on your decision to enroll in the University at Buffalo to pursue a major within the School of Engineering and Applied Sciences!

 The academic advisement office will contact you once the tuition deposit and orientation data form have been submitted to schedule a one hour advising appointment to assist you with your first semester course schedule.
 Fall semester admits can expect to hear from our office starting around May 1st and Spring semester admits can expect to hear from us around December 1st.

-Students admitted to UB as approved SEAS majors are automatically enrolled in either EAS 199 (Engineering UB Seminar) or CSE 199 (Computer Science and Engineering UB Seminar).
+First-year SEAS majors are automatically enrolled in either EAS 199 (Engineering UB Seminar) or CSE 199 (Computer Science and Engineering UB Seminar).
 These students DO NOT need to add a UB Seminar to their schedule.

 Transfer students with 45 or more domestic transfer credits will be placed in EAS 198.
 Transfer students with less than 45 credits from a U.S. institution or have international transfer credits will be placed in EAS 199.